 “Geli’s death had such a devastating effect on Hitler,” Hermann Goring commented at the Nuremberg trials.
 “It changed his relationship to all other people.”

-Though Adolf Hitler was without a doubt an unfeeling, vicious, inhumane leader, it seems he had one weakness in life – his half-niece, Geli Raubal.
+Though Adolf Hitler was without a doubt a vicious, inhumane leader, it seems he had one weakness in life: his half-niece, Geli Raubal.
 In the last few years of her life, Geli became Hitler’s world, his obsession, and potentially his prisoner.

 The actual nature of Geli Raubal and Adolf Hitler’s relationship remains a mystery.
 The stories that surrounded the two suggested a forbidden love affair, scandalous sexual meetings, and a relationship riddled with jealousy.
 Though the stories might have been just that, there’s no doubt they each had some semblance of truth to them.